 Verline Justilien, Ph.D.

-Dr. Justilien investigates the genetics, biochemistry and cell biology of lung cancer.
-She is particularly interested in identifying the genetic and epigenetic alterations and associated molecular signaling mechanisms that occur in lung cancer cells of origin and that drive tumor initiation, progression, maintenance, metastasis and chemoresistance.
-She also works on gastrointestinal cancer research with Alan P. Fields, Ph.D.
+Dr. Justilien is interested in the genetics, biochemistry and cell biology of lung cancer.
+She is particularly interested in identifying the genetic and epigenetic alterations and their associated molecular signaling mechanisms that occur in lung cancer cells of origin and drive tumor initiation, progression, maintenance, metastasis and chemoresistance.
+She aims to translate this knowledge into better therapeutic strategies for lung cancer.
+Dr. Justilien's studies use a combination of cell-based in vitro and in vivo tumor models, molecular and cell biology, genomic, proteomic, and bioinformatics approaches.
 Read more about Dr. Justilien.

 Dr. Kanekiyo and co-mentor Dr. Meschia study neurodegenerative diseases and neurovascular diseases, including aging, ischemic stroke, vascular cognitive impairment, Alzheimer's disease, and apolipoprotein E (APOE) and APOE receptors.
 Read more about Dr. Kanekiyo and Dr. Meschia.